 Scituate-Newfields (code 447) - 80.2± ac: These intermixed sandy loams (till) underlie extensive areas throughout the wooded and forested wetland portions of the property.
 The soils range from moist in upland areas (Newfields) to somewhat poorly drained (Scituate) in forested wetlands or upland forest with a seasonally high watertable.
-Scituate areas, in particular, are prone to wetness, particularly through the spring and in the late fall/winter when trails turn muddy, and forest maintenance equipment would bog down.
+Scituate areas are prone to wetness, particularly through the spring and in the late fall/winter when trails turn muddy, and forestry equipment would bog down.
 The Scituate-Newfields soil complex is productive for mixed hardwoods.
 White pine grows well, but trees are prone to blowdown, especially along exposed salt marsh edges.

-The underside of this pine tipup showcases Scituate-Newfields soils.
+The underside root mass of this pine tip-up showcases Scituate-Newfields soils.

-Westbrook and Ipswich Mucky Peats, Udorthents (597, 397, 299) - 50.3± ac: These muck soils collectively underlie the property's saltmarsh.
+Westbrook & Ipswich Mucky Peats, Udorthents (597, 397, 299) - 50.3± ac: These muck soils collectively underlie the property's saltmarsh.
 Westbrook and Ipswich soils are poorly drained.
-They feature peat layers of varying depth while supporting saltmarsh flora, though certain salt-tolerant trees including red and white oak, and black gum, can be found in less saturated edges.
-The udorthent soils were previously disturbed areas (since the creation of drainage ditches to allow salt hay harvesting) that consist of organic loams and intermingled underlying mineral soils.
+They feature peat layers of varying depth while supporting saltmarsh flora.
+Certain salt-tolerant trees including red and white oak, and black gum, are found in less saturated edges.
+The udorthent soils are previously disturbed areas (likely due to the creation of drainage ditches that allowed salt hay production and harvesting) consisting of organic loams intermingled with underlying mineral soils.

 Walpole (546, 547) - 48.0± ac: These poorly drained fine, sandy loam soils underlie forested wetland areas in the central, southwest and northeast portions of the property.
-Wetland hardwoods-species with root systems that can endure periods of water saturation, such as red maple-are typically associated with this soil.
-Mesic and hydrophytic shrubs such as highbush blueberry, winterberry holly and nannyberry are common here.
+Wetland hardwoods, such as red maple-species with root systems that endure periods of water saturation-are typically associated with this soil.
+Mesic and hydrophytic shrubs including highbush blueberry, winterberry holly and nannyberry are common.

-Hoosic (510) - 29.8± ac: These very deep, somewhat dry, excessively drained sandy outwash soils occupy the northwestern property area including Parsons Field and the town cemetery.
+Hoosic (510) - 29.8± ac: These deep, somewhat dry, excessively drained sandy outwash soils occupy the northwestern property area including Parsons Field and the Town Cemetery.
 Hardwoods such as sugar maple, oak, hickory and beech are adapted to this soil type.

-Scarboro (115) - 7.3± ac: This very poorly drained mucky peat soil underlies the pond, surrounding shrub wetland, and adjacent forested wetland in the property's northwest.
-The soil's peat layer is relatively shallow, usually not more than 1 foot in depth.
+Scarboro (115) - 7.3± ac: This very poorly drained mucky peat soil underlies the northwest pond, surrounding shrub wetland, and adjacent forested wetland.
+This soil's peat layer is relatively shallow, usually not more than 1 foot in depth.
 The subsoil and substratum are sandy loam and sand, respectively.
 Bedrock is more than 5 feet below the soil surface.
 This soil is wet year-round, with the water table usually at or near the soil surface; surface flooding occurs in springtime.

-Canton (43) - 4.7± ac: Two small pockets of Canton soil are found in central north and central south areas of the Rye Town Forest.
+Canton (43) $-4.7\pm$ ac: Two small pockets of Canton soil are found in central north and central south areas of the Rye Town Forest.
 This glacial till is deep and well-drained.
-The surface layer of Canton is gravelly loam, with a substratum (below 21⁄2 feet) of loamy sand and varying amounts of silt.
+The surface layer of Canton is gravelly loam, with a substratum (below $2\frac{1}{2}$ feet) of loamy sand and varying amounts of silt.
 While seasonal high watertable is below 6 feet, Canton is typically wet during spring thaw or after extended rainy periods.
 This soil is productive for both pine and hardwood growth.

-Pipestone (314) - 1.1± ac: A small pocket of this deep, poorly drained sandy outwash soil is found in the far north on the property, where native hardwoods (notably red maple and white oak) and myriad invasive shrub species predominate.
+Pipestone (314) - $1.1\pm ac$ : A small pocket of this deep, poorly drained sandy outwash soil is found in the far north on the property, where native hardwoods (notably red maple and white oak) and myriad invasive shrub species predominate.